funkelab/motile_napari_plugin/README.md

 This plugin depends on [motile](https://github.com/funkelab/motile), which in turn depends on gurobi and ilpy.
-These dependencies must be installed with conda before installing motile toolbox with pip.
+These dependencies must be installed with conda before installing the plugin with pip.

     conda create -n motile-plugin python>=3.10
     conda activate motile-plugin